newatoms/guides/set-adword-campaing/reamde.md

 ## Cost per click

 When multiple adds have the same keyword(s) the ad that bids the most money per click (cost per click) is displayed.
-Google automatically suggest a bid to use, but you can make it as high or as low as you like.
+Google automatically suggests a bid to use, but you can make it as high or as low as you like.
 The value of your bid is greatly influenced by quality of your keywords.

 ## Cost per click vs revenue per click